 Step 9: In the last step, before the lay-up finishes its final cure, apply two or three coatings of epoxy.
 Spread each coat before the preceding layer reaches its full cure to prevent unwanted sanding between coats.
 Allow time for the last coat to cure completely.

 Stringers on boats are crucial, and we hope that this brief tutorial has helped you understand why they are so vital to you and your vessel.
-Now that you understand what boat stringers are, we hope you’ll pay attention to this lesser-known craft component.
-Besides, you also can care more about boat treatments such as fuel stabilizer or antifreeze.
+Now that you understand what are stringers on a boat, we hope you’ll pay attention to this lesser-known craft component.

 We really hope that this information can help you better appreciate your boat, please feel free to share it with other boat lovers as well.
 Did you enjoy the article?
 Do you want to add anything else?
 Please let me know and leave a comment below.